 When a partnership is formed, one of the first documents the partners should prepare and sign is a partnership agreement.
 If you’re entering into a business partnership, it’s key to have a solid partnership agreement to protect yourself and your business.

-Let’s get a better understanding of partnerships first and we’ll conclude with the structure a partnership agreement should have.
+In this article you will get a better understanding of partnerships and the structure a partnership agreement should have.

 What is a partnership?